 The cost of food has risen tremendously over the past two years.
 Course fees have been increased to partially address these additional costs.
-However, the supply budget needs augmentation in order to balance continued rising food costs.
-According to the Bureau of Labor Statistics (http://www.bls.gov/news.release/cpi.nr0.htm) the food index rose 3.0 percent over the last twelve months.
-The unpredictability of food prices makes any reductions to our operating budgets especially difficult.
+However, the District supply budget needs to be augmented annually in order to balance continued rising food costs.

-The Culinary Arts department took a budget reduction of close to \$28,000 in 2009/2010.
-The reductions were made with the notion that future budgetary management would eventually again support the Department's ability to sustain the current quality of training.
 The Department is hopeful that the College will consider an annual budget increase in the supplies budget in line with the Consumer Price Index and to increase the equipment repair and maintenance budget sufficient enough to cover actual equipment repair and maintenance.
-Without some augmentation to correct these serious shortfalls, it will be difficult or impossible to meet Program SLOs.
-Since then we've moved in to a facility that is 3x larger and has far more equipment to maintain, repair, and replace.
+Without some augmentation to correct these serious budget shortfalls, it will be difficult or impossible for the Department to meet Program SLOs